-The depth of the grooves made by the inserts for a typical .0003. finish is approx. Therefore for a second insert to be of any advantage in obtaining a smoother finish for a given feed rate or a similar finish higher at а feed rate the inserts must be aligned within .0003.
-Aligning them within .0001 will give you a significantly smoother finish aligning than them .0002.
-Therefore within for maximum quality and consistency Rottler recommends aligning the inserts within .0001 in a vertical plane, alignment of the horizontal plane within .002 is sufficient.
+The depth of the grooves made by the inserts for a typical finish is approx. .0003.
+Therefore for a second insert to be of any advantage in obtaining a smoother finish for a given feed rate or a similar finish at a higher feed rate the inserts must be aligned within .0003.
+Aligning them within .0001 will give you a significantly smoother finish than aligning them within .0002.
+Therefore for maximum quality and consistency Rottler recommends aligning the inserts within .0001 in a vertical plane, alignment of the horizontal plane within .002 is sufficient.

 If aligning the inserts within .0001 is too time consuming Rottler recommends mis aligning them between .0003 and .0015.
-With the inserts misaligned you will get the same finish for a set RPM and feed rate that you would using The on insert. benefit on using two inserts is for stock removal. the Since one misaligned insert is removing some material the depth of cut can be increased up to .010 acceptable tool life and obtained.
+With the inserts misaligned you will get the same finish for a set RPM and feed rate that you would using on insert.
+The benefit on using two inserts is for stock removal.
+Since the one misaligned insert is removing some material the depth of cut can be increased up to .010 and acceptable tool life obtained.